-Ex Libris is a project organized by Heather Wacha, CLIR Postdoctoral Fellow at the Center for the History of Print and Digital Culture, and driven by four graduate students from the iSchool at the University of Wisconsin, Madison.
+Ex Libris is a project organized by Heather Wacha, CLIR Postdoctoral Fellow at the Center for the History of Print and Digital Culture, and driven by three graduate students from the iSchool at the University of Wisconsin, Madison.
 As a digital humanities project, we seek to engage and educate a public audience about working with original sources, such as medieval and early modern manuscripts, and conducting original research thereupon.

 The project advocates for archives in general, and for the University of Wisconsin Special Collections in particular.
 Its inception sprung from a desire to share the excitement of reading and working with historical manuscripts, to increase general awareness of how accessible these materials are, and to illuminate the unique connection at the University of Wisconsin with histories and historical context that come from handling and working with these manuscripts.
 It also offers graduate students the opportunity to gain experience organizing and executing an interdisciplinary, collaborative, digital humanities research project.